Active substance renewal: effect on product authorisation

 If the active substance renewal is in the EU, HSE can conclude for GB only, but would likely refuse authorisation in NI.
 To get authorisation in NI you must submit a new application which addresses all of the EU post renewal requirements.
 In most cases this will be a zonal submission with NI as a concerned territory.

 If the active substance renewal is in GB, HSE can conclude for NI only, but would likely refuse authorisation in GB.
 To get authorisation in GB you must submit a new application which addresses all of the GB post renewal requirements.

 Permitted changes during the frozen period

-- Changes to the source of active substance (providing all sources remain compliant with the approval)
+- Changes to the source of active substance providing all sources are compliant

-- Purely administrative changes, for example, change in marketing company.
-We currently consider that a new product name or new identical 'clone' product is an administrative change
+- Administrative changes like a change in marketing company, product name or new identical 'clone' product

 - New EAMUs where no new technical assessment is required

 Making new or changed uses available as soon as possible

 You can submit a separate application for HSE to assess alongside your product renewal application.
 If your changes are acceptable, then HSE will implement them at the same time as your renewed product.